actualbudget/docs/docs/budgeting/envelope-budgeting.md

 complete picture of your finances.
 Actual Budget ensures that every fixed or variable expense is considered.
 This comprehensive approach makes AB much more effective than the traditional cash-stuffing method.

 A significant advantage of using Actual Budget is increased awareness of expenses.
-Knowing where every part of your money is a powerful step towards financial control and stability.
+Knowing where every penny of your money is spent is a decisive step towards financial control and stability.

 ## Zero-Based Budgeting
-Zero-Based Budgeting is a key principle in electronic envelope budgeting systems like Actual Budget.
+Zero-based budgeting is a key principle in electronic envelope budgeting systems like Actual Budget.
-This approach means that all of your income is assigned to a specific category, leaving no money unallocated.
+This approach means that all income is assigned to a specific category, leaving no money unallocated.
-Doing this gives every unit of currency a purpose, ensuring that your income is used efficiently and intentionally.
+This gives every unit of currency a purpose, ensuring that income is used efficiently and intentionally.

 Here’s what Zero-Based Budgeting involves:

-- **Total Allocation**: Every amount of your income is allocated to specific categories, resulting in a zero balance.
+- **Total Allocation**: All your income is allocated to specific categories, resulting in a zero balance.
 - **Goal-Oriented Planning**: It encourages you to assign funds with specific goals, such as saving for emergencies, paying off debts, or investing.
 This aligns your spending with your overall financial objectives.
 - **Flexibility**: This method allows flexibility as your priorities change.
 It requires regular evaluation and adjustment, making it suitable for those with dynamic financial situations.

-By following Zero-Based Budgeting, you can maintain control over your finances, ensuring that every income is working towards your financial goals.
+By following Zero-Based Budgeting, you can maintain control over your finances and ensure that every income is working towards your financial goals.

 ## How to set up and use an envelope system with Actual Budget

-Learning how to budget using Actual Budget is straightforward, even if you're new to budgeting.
+Learning to budget using Actual Budget is straightforward, even if you're new to budgeting.
 Here's a checklist for getting started:

 ### 1. Establish budget categories

 The first step is deciding which expense and income  [categories to include in your budget](./categories).
-Tailor each category to fit your specific budget and spending habits for the most accurate tracking.
+Tailor each category to fit your specific budget and spending habits, giving you the power to customize the system to your needs for the most accurate tracking.

 Common categories might include general areas such as groceries, gas, clothing, entertainment, and savings.
-Additionally, you can use Actual Budget for managing debt payments and long-term savings goals, ensuring all aspects of your financial life are covered.
+Additionally, you can use Actual Budget for managing debt payments and long-term savings goals, ensuring all aspects of your financial life are comprehensively covered.

-To identify your categories, review the last three months of your bank statements.
+Review the last three months of your bank statements to identify your categories.
 Look for recurring expenses and income sources to determine which categories are necessary.
-This will give you a clear picture of where your money goes and help you create a budget that truly reflects your spending patterns and financial goals.
+This will give you a clear picture of where your money goes and help you create a budget that reflects your spending patterns and financial goals.

 ### 2. Allocate amounts to each category

 Once you have identified the categories for your expenses and incomes, the next step is to decide how much money to allocate to each category.
 This allocation ensures that every part of your financial life is accounted for and helps you manage your money effectively.

 A practical way to determine these amounts is to use the average of at least the last three months' bank statements.
-Better yet is using the last six months.
-This average provides a realistic estimate of your spending and income patterns, allowing you to set initial budget values that reflect your actual financial habits.
+Better yet, it is using the previous six months.
+This average provides a realistic estimate of your spending and income patterns, allowing you to set initial budget values that reflect your financial habits.

-> **Tip:** To help you with this task, you can enter previous months data into Actual Budget.
+> **Tip:** To help you with this task, you can enter previous months' data into Actual Budget.

 For example, if you have € 1 200 to allocate for the month, your budget might look like this: